dmccuk/ansible_custom_facts/README.md

 if you create more playbooks in the tasks directory, make sure you add an "import_tasks" for them in the run.yml.

 ## The fact file
 This is the file containing the local facts.
 Make a note of how the file is setup.
 Name encased on [] at the top.
-Key value pairs are listed below separated by sn "=".
+Key value pairs are listed below separated by an "=".

 <details>
  <summary>local_facts.yml:</summary>